johnpuddephatt/vintageworx/src/activities/job-club.md

 ---
 title: Creative Sewing Sessions
-day: Tuesday
+day: Friday
-time: 10am - 12.30
+time: 10am - 3pm
 image: /uploads/activity-job-club.jpg
 ---
 Wonderful new group

 Friendly and informal

-Suitable for all abilities
+1﻿0am - 12 Sewing Club for Adults

+1﻿pm-3pm Sewing Club for Children

+G﻿ive us a ring or drop in to ask any questions